-A man who had no background in manufacturing or metallurgy but possessed the cutting-edge idea that proved to be the milestone in men’s grooming industry.
-There was a famous Russian proverb, ‘It is easier to bear a child every year than to shave every day’.
-The preliminary razor consisted of an unprotected and sharp blade which was dangerous, time-consuming and caused burning sensation and cuts on the skin and one needs to sharpen the blade every time.
-But, where there is a problem, there is an opportunity, and King Camp Gillette identified it well in time.
+A man who had no background in manufacturing or metallurgy but his cutting-edge idea proved to be a game-changer in the men’s grooming industry.
+There was a famous Russian proverb, ‘It is easier to bear a child every year than to shave every day.’
+Prior to the 1900s, the razors used to have an unprotected sharp blade that was dangerous, time-consuming and caused skin burns and cuts.
+One needed to sharpen the blade every time before shaving.
+However, where there is a problem, there is also an opportunity, which King Camp Gillette identified well in time.

-King Camp Gillette learned the Value of time from his mother.
-In 1871, due to the fire in the Chicago city, his family lost all their possessions and they moved to New York.
-Later he became a successful travelling salesman who also loved tinkering and inventing new products but often without success.
-His tinkering grasped the attention of one of his employers who advised him to try his luck on some use and throw product so that the customer becomes accustomed to it.
+After losing everything in a fire in Chicago city in 1871, King Camp Gillette’s family relocated to New York.
+Later in life, he became a successful travelling salesman who enjoyed tinkering and inventing new products, though he was often unsuccessful.
+His tinkering drew the attention of one of his employers who suggested Gillette try his luck on some use and throw product so that the customer gets used to it.

 In 1901, Gillette Safety Razor Company was incorporated with King Camp Gillette as its President.
-In 1903, the company recorded sales of 51 razors and 168 blades, but the numbers skyrocketed to 90,000 odd razors and 12,400,000 odd blades the following year making Gillette the undisputed king of the newfound market.
-Today the brand value of Gillette stands at $14.5 billion and ranked #42 on the Forbes list of World’s Most Valuable Brands 2020.
+In 1903, the company recorded sales of 51 razors and 168 blades.
+The sales skyrocketed to 90,000 odd razors and 12,400,000 odd blades the following year, making Gillette the undisputed king of the newfound market.
+Today the brand value of Gillette stands at $14.5 billion and ranked #42 on the Forbes list of the World’s Most Valuable Brands 2021.
 Proctor and Gamble Co. bought Gillette in a $54 billion deal back in 2005.

 Birth Date: January 5, 1855